-- Contact the Social Security Administration office, either online, in-person or on the phone
+2. Contact the Social Security Administration

 Supplemental Security Income benefits are payable to disabled workers and their children with limited income and resources.
 You can also apply for SSI benefits if you’re over 65 and within certain income limitations.
 To apply, you’ll have to qualify via the Social Security Benefit Eligibility Screening Tool and provide necessary documents.
 The process is similar to applying for retirement benefits: Visit the Social Security Benefits website, call the SSA number or go to a Social Security office in person.

-Medicare is the country’s health insurance program for those age 65 and older, and other disabled workers.
+Medicare is the country’s health insurance program for people ages 65 and older and other disabled workers.
 You can enroll in Medicare starting three months before your 65th birthday, either online at the SSA website, on the phone or in-person at a Social Security office.
 You can sign up for Medicare Part A, hospital insurance covering inpatient care, and Medicare Part B, medical insurance including outpatient care and services, often requiring premiums.
 If you choose not to enroll in Medicare Part B when you sign up for Medicare Part A, you’ll pay a higher premium later on when you do register.

-You might be entitled to retirement benefits under your spouse or former spouse’s account, even if you never worked under Social Security.
+You might be entitled to retirement benefits under your spouse’s or former spouse’s account, even if you never worked under Social Security.
 The process is the same as if you are applying for your own Social Security retirement benefits.
 If you apply at the same time as your earning spouse, or if your spouse is already receiving benefits at the time of your application, the Social Security office will automatically check to see if you are entitled to any spousal benefits.